-The College shall have defined performance standards for faculty members that are documented in the College's Policies and Procedures Manual.
+The College's Policies and Procedures Manual.
 The evaluation of instructor performance shall consider input from the instructor as the provider of instruction, from students as the receivers of instruction, and from the appropriate Dean as the supervisor of faculty members.
 The process will identify the professional strengths and weaknesses of each instructor and define a plan of development for the instructor to overcome weaknesses and to maintain strengths.